covscript/covscript/docs/SDK.md

 ### 6. Runtime diagnostics (`COVSCRIPT_DEBUG`)

-Defensive runtime guards (for example destroying an unfinished fiber, or a non-empty function value stack at program entry) behave according to the `COVSCRIPT_DEBUG` environment variable:
+Defensive runtime guards (for example destroying an unfinished fiber, a non-empty function value stack at program entry, or a structure finalizer that throws during teardown) behave according to the `COVSCRIPT_DEBUG` environment variable:

 | Value | Behaviour |